-Carla Rice is the Canada Research Chair in Care, Gender, and Relationships and a Full Professor in the College of Social and Applied Human Sciences at the University of Guelph.
+Carla Rice is the Canada Research Chair in Feminist Studies and Social Practice and a Full Professor in the College of Social and Applied Human Sciences at the University of Guelph.
 As founder of Re•Vision: The Centre for Art and Social Justice and the Revisioning Differences Media Arts Laboratory (REDLAB), Carla seeks to explore the efficacy and power of arts-informed research and research creation methods to advance social well-being, inclusion, equity, and justice in Canada and beyond.

 A leader in the field of body image/embodiment studies in Canada and internationally both prior to and since moving into academia, Carla is a founding member and former director of initiatives including Canada’s National Eating Disorder Information Centre, the internationally acknowledged Eating Disorder Awareness Week and the Body Image Project at Women’s College Hospital in Toronto.